Quirino: Proclamation of Martial Law (1971-1981)

+Establishment of Quirino as a separate province (1971-1972)

+Despite so much social unrest happening at this time, this was the period in which the efforts of Quirino's legislators finally managed to see its establishment as a separate province.

+Passage of Republic Act No. 6394

 Republic Act No. 6394, authored by then-Congressman Leonardo B. Perez (Nueva Vizcaya–Lone), was passed on September 10, 1971, further amending RA 5554 and separating the sub-province of Quirino from its mother province, Nueva Vizcaya, constituting it into a regular province.

+Formalization of establishment

 The province of Quirino was formally established on February 10, 1972, upon the assumption to office of the first elected provincial and municipal officials headed by Dionisio Sarandi as Provincial Governor.

+Creation of Nagtipunan

 On February 25, 1983, Batas Pambansa Blg.
 345 was enacted, creating within Quirino the municipality of Nagtipunan, a division of the municipality of Maddela.

-Marcos dictatorship era

-The beginning months of the 1970s marked a period of turmoil and change in the Philippines, as well as in the localities which would later become the Province of Quirino.

-In February 1972, the efforts of Quirino's legislators finally managed to see its establishment as a separate province.

-During his bid to be the first Philippine president to be re-elected for a second term, Ferdinand Marcos launched an unprecedented number of public works projects that caused the Philippine economy to take a sudden downwards turn known as the 1969 Philippine balance of payments crisis, which led to a period of economic difficulty and social unrest.
-With only a year left in his last constitutionally allowed term as president, Ferdinand Marcos placed the Philippines under martial law in September 1972 and thus retained the position for fourteen more years as a dictator.
+1986 snap election